-Theorem 1 shows that the strength $|\Delta W^{(m)}(i,j)|$ of learning $m$-order interactions is proportional to { {$F^{(m)} = w^{(m)}/\sqrt{\tbinom{n-2}{m}} = \frac{n-m-1}{n(n-1)}/\sqrt{\tbinom{n-2}{m}}$}}.
-Therefore, when the order $m$ is small or large (\emph{e.g.}, $m = 0.05n$ or $0.95n$), the training strength of the $m$-order interaction is relatively higher.
-In contrast, when the order $m$ is medium (\emph{e.g.}, $m = 0.5n$), the training strength of the $m$-order interaction is much lower.
+Theorem 1 shows that the strength (\textit{i.e.}, the $l_2$-norm $\Vert\Delta W^{(m)}(i,j)\Vert_2$) of learning $m$-order interactions is proportional to { {$F^{(m)} = \frac{n-m-1}{n(n-1)}/\sqrt{\tbinom{n-2}{m}}$}}.
+Therefore, when the order $m$ is small or large (\textit{e.g.}, $m = 0.05n$ or $0.95n$), the training strength of the $m$-order interaction is relatively higher.
+In contrast, when the order $m$ is medium (\textit{e.g.}, $m = 0.5n$), the training strength of the $m$-order interaction is much lower.
 The above analysis explains why it is easy for a DNN to learn low-order and high-order interactions, but difficult for a DNN to learn middle-order interactions.

-\textbf{Simulation of the curve of the interaction strength.} We find that the above training strength $|\Delta W^{(m)}(i,j)|$ can be used to simulate the distribution of interaction strengths $J^{(m)}$ in real applications, which verifies our theory.
-Based on Theorem 1, the training strength \emph{w.r.t.} the order $m$ is proportional to the aforementioned $F^{(m)}$ , so we can use $F^{(m)}$ to simulate $J^{(m)}$.
-For fair comparison, we normalize $F^{(m)}$ and $J^{(m)}$ by $\hat F^{(m)} = F^{(m)}/F^{(0)}$ and $\hat J^{(m)} = J^{(m)}/J^{(0)}$ respectively, such that $\hat F^{(0)} = \hat J^{(0)} = 1$.
-As Figure \ref{fig:simulation}(b) shows, the curves of normalized $\hat F^{(m)}$ can well match the distributions of $\hat J^{(m)}$ in real applications.
+\textbf{Simulation of the curve of the interaction strength.} We find that the above training strength can be used to simulate the distribution of interaction strengths $J^{(m)}$ in real applications, which verifies our theory.
+Based on Theorem 1, the training strength \textit{w.r.t.} the order $m$ is proportional to the aforementioned $F^{(m)}$ , so we can use $F^{(m)}$ to simulate $J^{(m)}$.
+For fair comparison, we normalized $F^{(m)}$ and $J^{(m)}$ by $\hat F^{(m)} = F^{(m)}/F^{(0)}$ and $\hat J^{(m)} = J^{(m)}/J^{(0)}$, such that $\hat F^{(0)} = \hat J^{(0)} = 1$.
+Figure \ref{fig:simulation}(b) shows that the curves of $\hat F^{(m)}$ can well match the distributions of $\hat J^{(m)}$.
 Due to the redundancy of feature representations in DNNs, we usually consider that the actual dimension $n'$ of the latent space of DNNs is much lower than the number $n$ of input variables.
-Therefore, instead of directly using the number $n$ of input variables, we adopted a smaller $n'$ (\emph{i.e.,} $n' < n$) in $\hat F^{(m)}$ for the simulation.
+Thus, instead of directly using the number $n$ of input variables, we adopted a smaller $n'$ (\textit{i.e.,} $n' < n$) in $\hat F^{(m)}$ for the simulation.